-Onn Sokny and Anthony Evans are the Senior Managers of Epic Arts.
+Onn Sokny and Anthony Evans are the Co-Directors of Epic Arts.
 They work together to develop Epic Arts’ projects, programmes and partnerships.

 Country Management Team

 Rachel Elliott (née Duncombe-Anderson) Rachel worked in various capacities within Epic including Managing Director of the UK office of Epic Arts for five years.
 She stepped down in 2012 to focus on working in health, and continues to act as a freelancer artist – both as an arts consultant and visual arts practitioner.

 Emma Vernon-Harcourt (née Langrish) Emma was Director of Operations up until 2006 when she moved onto Consultancy work and in 2012 formed Rounded Rhythm, an Inclusive Arts organisation working in the south of England.

 Katie Goad (née MacCabe) Katie headed up the Cambodia office from 2003-2007 and remained involved in Epic projects until 2013 when she returned to the UK.
 She now works part time as a dance consultant with the Mary Hare Junior Deaf School.